TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #7 - Balanced Tree Clothing Co./Solution.md

 ## Bonus

-Use a single SQL query to transform the 'product_hierarchy' and 'product_prices' datasets to the product_details table.
+Use a single SQL query to transform the "product_hierarchy" and "product_prices" datasets to the product_details table.

 Hint: you may want to consider using a recursive CTE to solve this problem!